jmagee/missing_file_hook/README.md

 The script will refuse to install if .git/hooks/pre-commit already exists.
 In that case, you should integrate the script manually.

-If you want to remote the hook, then remove .git/hooks/pre-commit manually.
+If you want to remove the hook, then remove .git/hooks/pre-commit manually.

 Potential Other Approaches
 ==========================